Add Line Charts to Reports

 Title, Title Font & Color

 Set the title of the Y-axis (Leave blank to have no title).
 Select a Font Style tag and open the color selector to change the font and color of the Y-Axis title.
-The default is "Title" in ReportFont, black.

 Auto Scaling or Setting a Minimum & Maximum

 Minimum and Maximum refer to the scale of the Y-axis.
 Select a range manually or enable auto scaling to override the manual setting.
-Auto scaling will automatically determine the range based on the range of the selected data set.
+Auto scaling will automatically determine the range based on the range of the selected Data Set.
 The default range is 0 to 100.

 Precision